mlsmall/AI-Chatbot-Application-Powered-by-an-LLM/README.md

 client.generate(prompt, max_new_tokens=256).generated_text
 ```

-    "\nThe sky appears blue because of the way that light interacts with the Earth's atmosphere.
+    "The sky appears blue because of the way that light interacts with the Earth's atmosphere.
 When light enters the atmosphere, it is scattered by the molecules and particles in the air.
 The blue light is scattered more than the other colors in the spectrum, which makes it visible to our eyes."

 ## Creating a Chatbot

-Getting a response from the LLM is great, but it's not really a chatbot.
-We cannot communicate back and forth with it.
+Getting a response from the LLM is great, but we cannot communicate back and forth with it.
+It's not really a chatbot unless we can follow up with questions and it understands the context of our conversation.
-To start creating a chatbot, we use Gradio.
-First, we use it to generate a user interface that we can use for chatting with our LLM.
+To create a real chatbot, we will use Gradio.
+First, it is used to generate a user interface that we can use for chatting with our LLM.

 ```python